-I decided to use some wood filler, leftover from this project, to fill in the partial holes.
+I decided to use some wood filler, leftover from this Garage Door Makeover project, to fill in the partial holes.

 In case you haven’t worked with wood filler, here’s the process.

-- Fill hole with filler using a putty knife.
+- Fill in the holes with filler using a putty knife.

 - Let it dry.

 - Repeat as necessary to get a flush surface.